WHAT WE DO, AND WHY

 WHAT WE’VE ACHIEVED WITH OUR LOCAL PARTNERS SO FAR:

-Facilitated the delivery Women’s Empowerment workshops to over 200 women and girls in 2022.
+-Facilitated the delivery Women’s Empowerment workshops to over 700 women and girls since 2022.

-Distributed over 1000 reusable sanitary products to women and girls in Mutoto, Uganda
+-Distributed over 4500 reusable sanitary products to women and girls in Mutoto, Uganda

 WHY WE DO IT…